unbedachtb/Nuvi-Project/README.md

-Step 1 - Get the data from the RESTful JSON endpoint Step 2 - Use ng-repeat to get the data that I want
+Step 1 - Get the data from the RESTful JSON endpoint Step 2 - Use ng-repeat to get the data that I want Step 3 - Style data
+Step 4 - Add a like button for posts
+Step 5 - Add comment